RogerHuba/data_structures_and_algorithms/401d56/code-challenges/gradle/src/main/java/MergeSort/LECTURE-NOTES.md

 ## Algorithm
-Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
-It is much less efficient on large lists than more advanced algorithms.
+This is a basic sorting algorithm implements a divide and conquer approach.
+It is a recursive solution that splits an array in half until only one value is left.
+Once it reached the single value it will begin to merge the array back.

 ## Pseudocode
 ```